floshin/dhamma/sense-restraint-why.md

 > If you don’t see the danger in it, you are still valuing it.

 So: You know that you haven't devalued it, mentally abandoned it yet, as long as you cannot clearly see the danger in it just as you see danger in a physical threat.

+> If you start contemplating the infinite peril, you will be withdrawing yourself both physically and mentally.

+> You can’t simply decide ‘I will mentally withdraw myself from sensuality,’ because your mind is already in it.
+However, you can make your mind withdraw from it by seeing the danger in that which it values.
+And you will never see the danger in that which you value if you think you don’t have to — if you think you’re exempted from it, if you think sensuality is not a problem, if you think sensuality is not ‘your’ problem.